 Pliers not spring-loaded

-If you just want a multi-tool with the basics to serve as your everyday carry (EDC), then look no farther than the Leatherman Skeletool.
+If you just want a multi-tool with the basics to serve as your everyday carry (EDC), then look no further than the Leatherman Skeletool.
 As the name implies, this is a lean-and-mean multi-tool that doesn't clutter up your pocket with unnecessary frills.
-Instead, you get a sleekly designed multi-tool with eight incorporated tools, including a carabiner to hook onto your belt or tool bag, pliers, hard-wire and regular wire cutters, a knife, bottle opener, and large bit driver.
+Instead, you get a sleekly designed multi-tool with eight incorporated tools, including a carabiner to hook onto your belt or tool bag, pliers, hard-wire and regular wire cutters, a knife, a bottle opener, and a large bit driver.
+We were impressed with the overall design of the Skeletool, as well as its light weight and slim size.
+We found all of the tools to be sharp and functional, although our tester commented that the screwdriver was a bit awkward in his hand.

 Comprehensive bike emergency set